 The concept of Smartpur emerges from the underlying idea of integrating technology in the existing practices and processes in an effort to enable communities to make their lives better and contribute to the overall well-being of the village.
 We believe that the mere availability of digital tools and Internet connectivity does not make a village smart; instead, it is the integration and optimum utilisation of these resources for social, ecological and economic impact that truly makes a smart village, and digitally strengthens six pillars of development.

 With these guiding principles, Smartpur has adopted a rural entrepreneurial-based approach under which the project seeks to create a social enterprise model driven by rural youth and supported by community members, government bodies, private institutions and other relevant stakeholders.
-Under Smartpur, two under-developed hubs—Tain in Haryana and Asoor in Tamil Nadu—have been identified, and each linked to nine spoke villages.
+10 clusters have been identified across 7 states and 10 backward districts where the program works on a hub and spoke model with one hub and nine spoke centres in each cluster.
 While rural entrepreneurs at the hub centre provide primary services under the pillars of education, health, governance, livelihood, finance and entertainment; rural entrepreneurs in the spoke centres will further redistribute these services in their respective villages.
 Together, the hub and spoke entrepreneurs will create a digitally-equipped and information-rich community setting an example of a model smart village.

 Read more about the project on https://smartpur.in/